Plan Ahead to Avoid Problems with Your New Home or Renovation

-Two demons wait for unsuspecting homeowners, hoping for their chance to gobble up time and money on new home and remodeling projects.
+Two demons wait for unsuspecting homeowners, hoping for their chance to gobble up time and money for those who don’t plan ahead for a new home or remodeling project.

 The Ripple Effect lurks quietly in the background.
 Just like the movements on the pond surface for which it’s named, The Ripple Effect starts out small and grows, expanding until it engulfs the entire project.